-Optimize server utilization to avoid energy wastage
+Sum up: Optimize server utilization to avoid energy wastage

 Global warming is an emergency today, and data centers contribute to carbon emissions and wasted energy from idle servers.
 Efficient server utilization is now at the center of sustainable technological progress because data is inevitable and will continue to grow.
 Improving server utilization is the only way out of this emerging chaos!

 CPUs deployed in global data centers are still not used over 30% of their total capacity.
 Learn how Middleware can help you get better output from your existing data centers with the power of AI.

 Prevention is always better than cure.
 Middleware’s infrastructure monitoring with application and server performance monitoring helps businesses identify, understand and fix issues before they permeate.